Use in older adults:

 Asenapine is used to treat the symptoms of schizophrenia (a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions).
-Asenapine is used alone or in combination with other medications to treat or prevent episodes of mania (frenzied, abnormally excited mood) or mixed mania (frenzied, abnormally excited mood and symptoms of depression) in people with bipolar I disorder (manic depressive disorder; a disease that causes episodes of mania, episodes of depression and other abnormal moods).
+Asenapine is used alone or in combination with other medications to treat or prevent episodes of mania (frenzied, abnormally excited mood) or mixed mania (frenzied, abnormally excited mood and symptoms of depression) in adults and children 10 years of age and older with bipolar I disorder (manic depressive disorder; a disease that causes episodes of mania, episodes of depression and other abnormal moods).
 Asenapine is in a class of medications called atypical antipsychotics.
 It works by changing the activity of certain natural substances in the brain.

 How should this medicine be used?

 Asenapine comes as a sublingual tablet to dissolve under the tongue.
 It is usually taken twice a day.
 Take asenapine at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take asenapine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Do not remove asenapine sublingual tablets from the package until just before you are ready to take them, and be sure that your hands are dry when you handle the tablets.
 When you are ready to take a tablet, follow the package directions to remove the tablet from the case without pushing the tablet through the tablet pack or breaking the tablet.
 After you remove the tablet, place it under your tongue and wait for it to dissolve.
 Do not swallow, split, chew, or crush the tablet.
 Do not eat or drink anything for 10 minutes after the tablet dissolves.